 Great camera is now even better

 Beautiful 90Hz display

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-The Pixel 4 is Google’s latest attempt (alongside the Google Pixel 4 XL) at making a phone that shows off the very best of Android and offers up a cocktail of flagship photography features, including machine learning and other AI wizardry.
+The Pixel 4 was Google’s late-2019 attempt (alongside the Google Pixel 4 XL) at making a phone that shows off the very best of Android and offers up a cocktail of flagship photography features, including machine learning and other AI wizardry.

-It’s undeniably one of the very best camera phones you can buy right now, taking on that mantle from Google Pixel 3, but the upgrades are minimal elsewhere.
+The Google Pixel 4 was undeniably one of the very best camera phones you could buy on release, taking on that mantle from Google Pixel 3, but the upgrades are minimal elsewhere.
 Google hasn't tried to break the mold with the Pixel 4, instead playing things safe with an incremental update.

 Google has boosted the screen with a 90Hz refresh rate that offers a smoother experience when scrolling through social media or playing video games, and there’s plenty of power on tap, with a recent chipset paired with 6GB of RAM.

 One area where you’ll likely find the Pixel 4 frustrating is its battery life, which at best is mediocre and at worst can be infuriatingly quick to drain.
 The Pixel 5 has improved its battery so much (with 4,000mAh capacity) that it bears mentioning, even if the phone doesn't inherit all the Pixel 4's top-tier features.

 This radar technology is called Soli, and it’s designed to identify where you are in order to predict when you’ll reach for your phone, so that the screen is on, and ready and waiting for you.
 It’s an interesting idea, but so far it’s limited.